Cart

 Germany played a pivotal role in this brewing geography, becoming the cradle of bottom fermentation thanks to its many naturally cool cellars and innovative cooling systems.

-The expansion of colonial empires then spread this model to the four corners of the globe.
+The expansion of colonial empires then disseminated this model to the four corners of the globe.
 From Melbourne to Mexico City, from Cape Town to Shanghai, industrial breweries sprang up like mushrooms, all producing local versions of the same style.

 The American Revolution and its global shockwave